Last update July 25, 2025

 Safe product and/or breastfeeding is the best option.

-The administration of evening primrose oil for months to nursing mothers, increases the levels of fatty acids in milk without adverse effects in either the mother or infant.
+The administration of evening primrose oil for several months to breastfeeding mothers increases the levels of fatty acids in milk without causing adverse effects in either the mother or the infant.
+(Cant 1991)

-Moreover, administration of GLA to mothers does not prevent the appearance of atopic dermatitis in infants.
+The administration of AGL to mothers does not prevent the onset of atopic dermatitis in infants.
+(Kitz 2006)

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.